Agra – Taj Nagari

 Famous for: Taj Mahal and other monuments

-A monumental city lies in the state of Uttar Pradesh and is a major tourist destination through out the world.
-Agra-India ,the city of eternal monument the Taj Mahal, a perpetual cenotaph of love, represents the finest specimen of Mughal architecture.
-The city’s was in its full swing during the reign of Emperor Shah Jhan who was a builder of Agra Fort and the marvel of love, the magnificent Taj.
+A monumental city lies in the state of Uttar Pradesh and is a major tourist destination throughout the world.
+Agra-India, the city of the eternal monument the Taj Mahal, a perpetual cenotaph of love, represents the finest specimen of Mughal architecture.
+The cities were in its full swing during the reign of Emperor Shah Jhan who was a builder of Agra Fort and the marvel of love, the magnificent Taj.
 Bequeathed with the finest specimen of Mughal architecture the Fatehpur Sikri the gratifying capital built by Emperor Akbar also lies near Agra.

 Attractions of the City

 Taj Mahal is also known as the 7th wonder of the world was built by Emperor Shahjahan as a gift of love for his beloved wife Mumtaz Mahal.
 It is a prodigy of splendor made in the white marble.
 The Taj is an elevated emblem of devotion and love in the world of hostilities and abhorrence.
 Agra Red Fort another gigantic bastion created out of red sandstone was built by Akbar.
 A portion of the fort was equipped with military forces and rest portion was used as a palace by Shah Jahan.
 Another site to be visited is Itmad-ud-daulah’s the mausoleum has dazzling designs and carving with ethereal creative expertise and it was contrived by Ghias-ud-Din, the father of Nur Jahan.

 Attractions around the city

-Once the capital of Emperor Akbar lies 37km.from Agra.
-Agra and Fatehpur Sikri are affluent legacy of Mughal regime.
-Due to a shortage of water in the city it was deserted after only fifteen years and the capital was relocated back to Agra.
-Till date the beauty o f Fatehpur Sikri stands with dignity well conserved.
+Once the capital of Emperor Akbar lies 37km. from Agra.
+Agra and Fatehpur Sikri are an affluent legacy of Mughal regime.
+Due to a shortage of water in the city, it was deserted after only fifteen years and the capital was relocated back to Agra.
+Till date, the beauty of Fatehpur Sikri stands with dignity well conserved.

 4km from Agra is the monolith of Akbar is a perfect blend of Hindu, Islamic architecture.